 - Coercion should not have been present during its execution

 - The parties must understand the agreement they are signing

 - A minimum period of seven days must have passed from the time the prenup was first presented and when the agreement was signed

 To ensure that a prenup may later be enforced in court, parties who are engaged to be married should retain an experienced lawyer who can help them create an enforceable agreement between the future spouses, as well as review proposed terms before parties sign a binding agreement.

 Another advantage of having an experienced family law attorney on your side is the lawyer’s guidance in initiating important discussions with the other party, leading to positive outcomes for all concerned.

 Same sex couples in California tend to be older and already in the peak of their careers.
 Each party often brings significant assets to the marriage and may be concerned about protecting those assets during the marriage or in case of divorce.
 A premarital agreement can help parties anticipate future scenarios and reduce the usual friction that can arise in property disputes during a divorce or separation.

-In Mission Viejo, California, the Law Office of Landon C. Villavaso has counseled clients on the terms of prenuptial agreements.
+In Irvine, California, the Law Office of Landon C. Villavaso has counseled clients on the terms of prenuptial agreements.
 We are prepared to evaluate your situation and create a solid prenuptial agreement that addresses all your concerns and needs.
 Call us today at (949) 257-5188 or contact us online to arrange for a consultation with one of our experienced attorney.